Thank you for dropping in. I'm M. Joseph Arul, often known only

 & Research there till December 2003.
 Then I moved to Bangalore, where I was Dean of Management Studies at Presidency College till June 2005.
 From then till January 2006, I was Professor of OB & HR at SDM Institute for Management Development (SDM-IMD), Mysore.
 I returned to Presidency as Director of their B-School in February 2006 and retired from there in February 2011.
 In deference to a call from the Chairman, I rejoined Presidency as Director of their MBA Programme in August 2012 and relinquished the position on 31 March 2017.
 I continue to live in Bangalore.

 (Presidency gave me a Felicitation-cum-Farewell on 27 November 2017.
-If you wish to view a partial video of the function, you may do so here:)
+If you wish to view the video of the function, you may do so here:)

 Despite my long disinclination to do a PhD, I undertook a study of interpersonal